 Shivon Brite, Program Director/Director of Strategy

-Shivon Brite is a Program Director/Director of Strategy for Aging Services.
+Shivon Brite is a Program Director/Director of Strategy.
 She is also an enrolled member of the Assiniboine people from the Fort Belknap Indian Reservation.
 Shivon has a bachelor's degree in Marketing and a master's in Business Administration.
 She is also a Harvard Summer Venture in Management alumna and PhD Project Fellow.
 Shivon has over a decade of experience in resource development that has resulted in millions of grant-funded dollars and notable increases in social and economic improvements in Native communities.
 She specializes in strategic development of grant programs, business models, research approaches, and education methods.
 In recognition of her success in this area, she has received numerous awards and recognitions.